stevemclaugh/preservation-torrent/README.md

 ## Benefits of torrent-based preservation

-- With a trusted source issuing torrent files and metadata, the system is centralized enough to keep people on the same page.
+- With a trusted organization issuing torrent files and metadata, the system is centralized enough to keep people on the same page.
-    - If that source ceases to operate, collaboration among collectors may permit the data to live on in more-or-less coherent form.
+    - If that organization ceases to operate, collaboration among collectors may permit the data to live on in more-or-less coherent form.

 - Individuals can participate in the preservation effort without the expertise or disk space required to run a full mirror.
 Downloading and seeding just one or two torrents is a real contribution.